What is Capital Structure? Capital vs Financial vs Asset Structure

 What is capital structure?

 Capital structure is the combination of debts and equity used to finance long term operations and growth of a business.
 Also known as Capitalization, the structure only includes long term components – long term debts and equities that are used to satisfy long term needs.
+Short term debts are not part of it, making a significant departure from the financial structure.

 Components of Capital Structure